Khrameeva-Lab/lipidomics_analysis_2021/LipidomicAnalysis.md

 ## Data import

-We will demonstrate the key concepts of LC-MS untargeted lipidomic analysis on the example of human and macaque lipidomic profiles from Dorsolateral Prefrontal Cortex.
-Raw MS files (\~1.87 GB) from this project converted into the .mzXML format can be downloaded into the current directory using the following code:
+We will demonstrate the key concepts of LC-MS untargeted lipidomic analysis using a test dataset.
+Raw MS files (\~1.87 GB) from this dataset converted into the .mzXML format can be downloaded into the current directory using the following code:

 ``` r